Best of Zanzibar is proud to announce its Health, Hygiene and Sanitation programs at Mbuyu Tende and Kijini, Unguja North A.

 The Health and Sanitation sectors aims to improve health, hygiene and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.

-Seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) and have developed together to teach community leaders, teachers and school children safe and practical hygiene practices and its importance.
+Seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) have come together to teach community leaders, teachers and school children safe and practical hygiene practices and its importance.
 The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices by educating the communities about the link between illness and diseases and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies in order to stop the spread of bacteria that may cause illness and disease, such as cholera.

 We will also conduct puberty and menstrual education in the schools where we will have same gender group discussions on different health topics about the changes they face as adolescents.
-Sessions with both adolescent girls and boys aimed to develop a measure to assess young people’s knowledge about puberty and sexual development and to examine knowledge in relation to age, gender, and school.
+Sessions with both adolescent girls and boys aimed to develop a measure to assess young people’s knowledge about puberty, sexual development and to examine knowledge in relation to age, gender, and school.
 Our aim is to reduce the number of school days missed by girls during their period.

-After a survey, it was noted that there are very few toilets in Mbuyu Tende and Kijini, resulting to open defecation by the member of the community which can lead to numerous health-related concerns.
+After a survey, it was noted that there are very few toilets in Mbuyu Tende and Kijini, resulting to open defecation by the members of the community which can lead to numerous health-related concerns.
 Best of Zanzibar will work hand in hand with the communities to construct toilets at strategically placed sites, and provide education about its importance in relation to health and disease prevention.

 Together with the Ministry of Health Zanzibar, we conducted Community-Led Total Sanitation (CLTS), an approach to the motivate community on toilet building, we have provided knowledge to the local community volunteers who will motivate others in the villages on the effective ways of ending open defecation and toilet building.